NDevTK/infra/doc/users/vpython.md

 ### Propagating VirtualEnv

 If your script is invoking another Python script, it will likely work without modification.
-This is because `vpython` adds its VirtualEnv's `bin/` directory to `PATH` during invocation, causing other `python` invocations to automatically inherit the VirtualEnv (and `PATH`).
+This is because `vpython3` adds its VirtualEnv's `bin/` directory to `PATH` during invocation, causing other `python3` invocations to automatically inherit the VirtualEnv (and `PATH`).

 However, a few standard guidelines should be followed: